Vyral/gary-jacklin-recruiting/_drafts/bringing-balance-and-perspective-to-your-business.md

 {% include youtube.html %}

-The support system we implement for our business partners focuses on three key areas.
+<center>The support system we implement for our business partners focuses on three key areas.</center>

 How do we support our business partners at RE/MAX Action?